 In some secure facilities, such as a jail, prison, military base, government office, government contractor or research facility, visitors may not take electronic devices inside.
 So, a paper journal is required.

-With an electronic journal, a signature made by using a fingertip or stylus may not look like a normal signature made with a pen on paper.
+With an electronic notary journal, a signature made by using a fingertip or stylus may not look like a normal signature made with a pen on paper.
 An electronic journal may not be able to record the thumbprint of the signer.

 Notary laws vary.
 Be sure to follow the laws for keeping a notary journal in your state.